TAMUCIDI/GEOG-392-GIS-Programming/Labs/Lab05/Lab05.md

 ### <<<<<< End of your code here
 ```

 ### **Step 2.
-Determine whether the selected building.**
+Determine whether the selected building exists.**

 You need to add codes to determine if the selected building exists.

 - Use a search cursor ([`arcpy.da.SearchCursor`](https://pro.arcgis.com/en/pro-app/latest/arcpy/data-access/searchcursor-class.htm))
 - Use a loop to match `rows` in a cursor.
-- Within each loop, determine if the seartch cursor found the value the user entered.
+- Within each loop, determine if the search cursor found the value the user entered.
 If so, proceed.
 If not, then exit with error message.

 ```python
 """